jbroadway/docs/docs/2023.1/studio/getting-started/installing-flipside-studio.md

 Once you launch Flipside Studio, you'll be prompted to enter your email.
 This will create an account for you on the [Flipside website](https://www.flipsidexr.com/) and send you a verification email.

-Your Flipside account lets you upload custom characters, sets and other functionality.
+Your Flipside account lets you upload custom characters, sets and teleprompter scripts and more.
+It also give you access to download the Flipside Creator Tools to integrate your own charaters, sets and props and the Flipside Broadcaster which allows you to cast their content to a PC.

+## Flipside Broadcaster

+The Flipside Broadcaster is a free companion app that lets you cast your show to a PC.
+If you're on Quest, this is how you get your camera output to a PC so you can screencapture or livestream your content.
+If you're on Rift, you can cast your show to your PC with the Flipside Broadcaster and/or use Flipside Studio's Desktop Interface for additional functionality.

 ## Third party tools